What is Parentage?

-Paternity means fatherhood.
-Establishing paternity is the legal process of determining the biological father of a child.
-When parents are married, in most cases, paternity is established without legal action.
-If parents are unmarried, paternity establishment requires a court order.
-The process should be started by both parents as soon as possible for the benefit of the child or children.
+Parentage is the recognition of a parent's legal relationship to a child.
+When parents are married, parentage is established without legal action in most cases.
+If parents are not married, parentage establishment requires a court order.
+The process to establish parentage should be started by one of the parents as soon as possible for the benefit of the child or children.

-Until paternity is established, the father does not have the legal rights or responsibilities of a parent.
-Establishing paternity is necessary before custody, visitation and child support may be ordered by the court.
+Until parentage is established, the parent who did not give birth to the child does not have the legal rights or responsibilities of a parent.
+Establishing parentage is necessary before custody, visitation, and permanent child support may be ordered by the court.
 (Note: custody and visitation issues are handled separately from child support.)
-A permanent child support order cannot be established for a child until either the alleged father admits paternity or it is proven that he is the father.
-If the man does not admit that he is the father, the court may order the mother, child and alleged father to provide a saliva sample for genetic testing.
+If parentage is uncertain, a parent may request - or the court may order - genetic testing.

-If a father becomes involved with his child from the beginning of the child's life, he is more likely to continue to care for the child as he or she grows, both financially and emotionally.
-Establishing paternity is an important first step in obtaining child support.
-In addition to providing the basis for obtaining support from the non-custodial parent, establishing paternity gives a child born to unmarried parents the legal rights and privileges of a child born within a marriage.
+Establishing parentage is an important first step in obtaining child support.
+In addition to providing the basis for obtaining support, establishing parentage gives a child born to unmarried parents the legal rights and privileges of a child born within a marriage.
 Those rights and privileges may include:

 Legal documentation of who his or her parents are.

-Medical and life insurance coverage from either parent, if available.
+Medical and life insurance coverage from their parent, if available.

 Social Security and Veteran’s Benefits, if available.

 The emotional benefits of knowing who their parents are

 In California, parentage is established by either the marital presumption (a child born into a marriage, or spouses who lived together at the time of conception and birth, is legally a child of the marriage), by filing a Voluntary Declaration of Parentage (VDOP) with the Parentage Opportunity Program (POP), or through the California family court system.